sushil2601/javaScript_practise/REACT.md

         1. Mounting Phase (when the component is created and added to the DOM)

-            .componentDidMount():- Runs after the component is mounted.
+            .componentDidMount():- call after the component is mounted.
 Good for API calls, timers, etc.

         2. Updating Phase (when props or state changes)

-            .componentDidUpdate():-Runs after the component updates (ideal for API re-fetching)
+            .componentDidUpdate():-Runs after the component updates(means props and state change)

+            .Good for updating based on changes.

         3. Unmounting Phase (when the component is removed from the DOM)